jeffgrady/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Here's a histogram of the data with missing data filled in:
+Here's a histogram of the distribution of the total number of steps per day,
+but with missing the data filled in:

 ```r